ZihaoCheng123/LLMDetect/README.md

 You can also view the dataset on Hugging Face.
 [Link](https://huggingface.co/datasets/czhcuhk/LLMDetect)

+You can download the PLM-based models on Hugging Face.
+[Link](https://huggingface.co/czhcuhk/LLMDect)

 This is a comprehensive benchmark for LLM-Generated Text Detection.

 - LLMDetect